15 March - 18 April 2023

 Note: The Swedish Research Council has a restrictive attitude towards evaluation of individuals based on bibliometrics.
 The citation data stated will only be used as part of an overall assessment carried out by subject specialists.

-3. Relevant publications from 2014–2022: In this part, the publications listed under Item 2 shall also be included if they were published during the period in question.
+3. Relevant publications from 2015–2023: In this part, the publications listed under Item 2 shall also be included if they have been published during the period in question.
 Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the following order:

 - Peer-reviewed original articles